 - Todd Grappone.
 Associate University Librarian, in charge of the NewsScape Library, University of California, Los Angeles.

 - Nicholaus Haubrich.
-A senior at Shaker Heights High School in Shaker Heights, Ohio, during 2013 who completed his Senior Project working in the Red Hen Lab.
+Graduate student at Princeton University.
+As a senior at Shaker Heights High School in Shaker Heights, Ohio, during 2013 completed his Senior Project working in the Red Hen Lab.

 - Owen He.
 PhD student at Jacobs University Bremen, Germany.
 My research lies in the intersection between logic and neural networks.
 I have implemented the Audio Processing Pipeline for Red Hen Lab.